mbyta/simplechatbot/README.md

 ## Introduction

-This chatbot leverages large language models (LLMs) from multiple providers (OpenAI, Anthropic, Google), allowing users to switch between different models seamlessly.
+This chatbot leverages large language models (LLMs) from multiple providers (OpenAI, Anthropic, Google), allowing users to switch between different models seamlessly.<br>It also keeps the conversation context during the chat.

 ## Installation